milanofthe/pathsim/README.md

 During the event handling, the simulator approaches the event until the event tolerance is met.
-You can see this by analyzing the timesteps taken by `RKBS32`.
+You can see this by analyzing the timesteps taken by the adaptive integrator `RKBS32`.

 ```python